Below are answers to the most frequently asked questions about the 22290VIC Diploma of Equine Podiotherapy.

 The campus offers air conditioned classrooms, toilets & showers and a pool for students' use in the summer.
 There is "The Bunkhouse" accommodation owned by Mayfield farm available on the campus & camping facilities with camp kitchen, toilets and showers available too if students wish to camp on this lovely property.
 There is also a full range of accommodation at Yarck and at Alexandra which is 20 minutes away.

 Many of our students attend from interstate.
-The college can assist you to find accommodation and put you in touch with other students via a private chat group so you are able to arrange to car pool etc. prior to attending if you wish it.
+The college can assist you with finding accommodation and put you in touch with other students via a private chat group so you are able to arrange to car pool etc. prior to attending if you wish it.